Battle Game in 5 Seconds: Manga

 Comikey is digitally publishing the manga in English since July 12, 2021.
-The manga is licensed in Indonesia by Elex Media Komputindo.

-Volume list
+Volumes

 Anime

 In November 2020, it was announced that the manga would receive an anime television series adaptation.
 The series is animated by SynergySP and Vega Entertainment and directed by Nobuyoshi Arai with Meigo Naito serving as chief director, Touko Machida handling series composition, Studio A-Cat producing the CG animation, and Tomokatsu Nagasaku and Ikuo Yamamoto handling character designs.
-It aired from July 13 to September 28, 2021 on Tokyo MX and BS11.
+It aired from July 13 to September 28, 2021, on Tokyo MX and BS11.
 The opening theme song, "No Continue," is performed by Akari Kitō, while the ending theme song, "Makeibe Jikkyō Play" (負けイベ実況プレイ), is performed by 15-sai to Seiko Oomori.
-Crunchyroll licensed the series outside of Asia.
+Crunchyroll streamed the series outside of Asia.
 Muse Communication licensed the series in South and Southeast Asia.

-Episode list
+Episodes

 Reception

 As of November 2020, the manga had 2 million copies in circulation.